We publish in two areas, find out more by clicking the links below:

 This year’s Postgraduate graduation ceremony was particularly exciting for staff and students on MSc Publishing as it also marked the day that copies of Peter and Wendy were distributed to all the students involved in its creation.
 Our thanks go to Glasgow printers, Bell and Bain, for printing such a high-quality book and to the Edward Clark Trust for providing the funding.
 This beautiful new centenary edition of JM Barrie’s well-loved children’s story featuring Peter Pan will now be distributed to children in hospitals across Scotland.
 Find out more…

-Students Launch Book at EIBF Copies of our MSc Publishing students’ new edition of Travel Light were recently distributed at this year’s Edinburgh International Book Festival.
-Watch this space for more information and photos of this massive Merchiston giveaway!
+Students Launch Book at EIBF Copies of our MSc Publishing students’ new edition of Travel Light were distributed at the 2011 Edinburgh International Book Festival.

 As this was a family friendly event, guests were encouraged to bring their children.